46th Operations Group

-The 46 OG was the flying component of the 46th Test Wing.
+The 46th was the flying component of the 46th Test Wing.
 It designed and executed flight and ground test and evaluation of USAF conventional munitions and electronic countermeasures.
 The 40th Test Squadron flew a mixture of F-15, F-16, NC-130 and A-10 Aircraft.

 Its World War II predecessor unit, the 46th Bombardment Operational Training Wing was a command and control organization for replacement training units (RTU) that trained personnel on B-17 Flying Fortress, B-24 Liberator, and B-29 Superfortress bombers.
 Its group's graduates were then assigned to combat units in overseas theaters worldwide as replacement personnel.